 [2.2.3-RELEASE][firstname.lastname@example.org]/tmp: cat 3gstats.opt3

-#3 Updated by Phillip Davis about 2 years ago
+#3 Updated by Phillip Davis over 2 years ago

 The simstate and service fields in your output are the field offsets used by the code, so that is a good start.
 But the values are the 2 "0" on the end of the comma-separated list.
 "0" is supposed to mean "Invalid SIM/locked" and "No Service" respectively, so the widget is displaying correctly based on the data in 3gstats.opt3